Yandex Cloud

 6. Click Restore cluster.

-Managed Service for OpenSearch will initiate the process of creating a new cluster from the backup.
+Managed Service for OpenSearch will start creating the cluster from the backup.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.